Skip to main content

 Every Interaction Shapes the Journey

 A touchpoint is any moment where a person comes into contact with a brand, product, service, or system.
-That contact can happen before a purchase, during evaluation, at the point of conversion, or long after the transaction is complete.
+That contact can happen before purchase, during evaluation, at the point of conversion, or long after the transaction is complete.

 Touchpoints are the visible and invisible moments that shape how people perceive a business over time.